mharis05/SeleniumTestNGExtentParallel/README.md

-# helloFreshTests
-Simple Automation Test suite using Selenium JVM and TestNG
+# Simple Automation Test suite using Selenium JVM and TestNG with ExtentReports and Parallel Test execution support

 ## Features:
 - Logging using log4j2 in console and file.